-At the same time, many people hire a personal assistant carer to provide support out of home; for example, if the time has come to relinquish the car keys.
+At the same time, many people hire a PA to provide support out of home; for example, if the time has come to relinquish the car keys.
 A personal assistant carer might accompany your loved one on shopping trips, appointments, and social calls.

-People from all walks of life are drawn to being a personal assistant carer, because the role is so flexible.
+People from all walks of life are drawn to being a PA, because the role is so flexible.
 As a result, you’ll find you have plenty of options when choosing who you want to work with.

-Responsible It goes without saying that a personal assistant carer must be highly responsible.
+It goes without saying that a PA must be highly responsible.
 The carer should be someone with sound judgement and someone you trust to act maturely and responsibly in all situations.

 Find out more: